DaoCloud/DaoCloud-docs/docs/en/docs/mspider/intro/scenarios.md

 - HTTP Header: Flexibly add, modify, and delete specified HTTP headers, including manipulating headers before forwarding HTTP requests to target services.
 It is also possible to manipulate the header before replying to the HTTP response to the client to manage the request content in a non-intrusive manner.

-- Fault Injection: Construct fault scenarios by injecting interruption faults and delay faults into selected services, and perform fault testing without modifying codes.
+- Fault Injection: Construct fault cases by injecting interruption faults and delay faults into selected services, and perform fault testing without modifying codes.

 ## End-to-End Transparent Security